 Lima, Peru: Courret Hermanos, [1863-64].

 Unbound.
 First edition.
 Quarto.
 String-tied quarter calf and cloth portfolio titled in gilt ("Tahiti.").
-The portfolio holds 16 different mounted albumen prints of Tahiti, each image is 4.75" x 6.25" (12 x 16 cm), mounted on a 9.5" x 12.5" (24 x 32 cm) sheet.
-Some repair to the spine of the cloth portfolio, some small splits in the folds, very good, the images are fine with slight soiling on some of the mats (one image displays some damage but only as copied from the negative).
+The portfolio holds 16 different mounted albumen prints of Tahiti, each image is 4¾" x 6¼", mounted on 9½" x 12½" sheets.
+Some repair to the spine of the cloth portfolio, some small splits at the folds, very good; the images are about fine with slight soiling on some of the mats (one image displays some damage but only as copied from the negative).
 Each print bears a blind stamp on the mat: "Courret Hermanos Fotografos Calle Mercaderes 197 Lima," and is accompanied by an autograph notation in pencil identifying the scene on the verso of the individual mats.

 This collection includes views of the capitol city of Papeete with Europeanized streets, government buildings, single story homes, a small dock with dugout canoes, native huts, native children dressed in white assembled seated in the forecourt of a building (perhaps a church), several views of the harbor with sailing vessels, a waterfall, and street scenes.